-The Hitler Youth movement, known as "Hitlerjugend" in its native German, was a formidable force in Nazi Germany, shaping an entire generation's beliefs, values, and actions.
+The Hitler Youth movement, known as Hitlerjugend in its native German, was a formidable force in Nazi Germany, which shaped the beliefs, values, and actions of an entire generation of young people.

 But what drove the rapid rise of this youth organization?